remix-run/react-router/packages/react-router-dom/docs/api/Link.md

 ## to: string

-A string representation of the location to link to, created by concatenating the location's pathname, search, and hash properties.
+A string representation of the Link location, created by concatenating the location's pathname, search, and hash properties.

 ```jsx
 <Link to="/courses?sort=name" />